JadeSure/Data-Engineering-Cloud/README.md

 • Aggregated fact tables or cubes
 • Consolidated fact tables

+#### Fact table structure
+Contains many dimension key(forign key for the dimension table) and also include fact information.
+#### Additive, semi-additive, and non-additive facts
+additive: can be added (sum up)
+semi-additive: not sure numerical value can be sumed. eg. shop1 and shop2(1 updated but another one not) for the current semi-additive.
+non-additive: eg. non-additive

+#### Nulls in fact tables
+no null; replace it with 0, N/A...
+#### Conformed facts
+they can share the same dimensions...
+#### Transaction fact tables
+only additive; injection and append.
+#### Periodic snapshot fact tables
+Sales in a period for the fact tables

+#### Accumulating snapshot fact tables
+Consuming periodically/customer life cycle

+#### Factless fact tables
+no transaction (rarely use)
+#### Aggregated fact tables or cubes
+make a summary based on a certain fact
+#### Consolidated fact tables
+combine relative fact tables together to get a consolidated fact table.

 ## Slowly Changing Dimension Techniques
 1. Type1: Sometimes: modify directly in the original table (overwrite);
 2. Type2: Frequently: add a transaction and modify effective date;
 3. Type3: Rarely: type1 + type2 (less use)
 4. Type4: Mini dimension:

+## Advanced Fact table
+#### Fact table with surrogate key (rarely use)
+fact table do not have primary key(all is foreign key) ps: multi foreign key can become a primary key.

+#### Numeric values as attriutes or facts
+put numeric value to a range(band)

+#### Header/line fact tables
+for retail, eg. order ID with multi transaction ID (children)

+#### Profit and loss fact tables using allocations
+profit = revenue - cost

+#### Multiple currency facts
+tracking multiple currencies with a daily currency